PrincetonSystems/os-seminar/index.markdown

 settings and thinking of ways to subsume it.

-## Assignments & Exams
+## Deliverables

 There is neither a midterm nor a final exam for this course.

-Each week we will read 1-3 papers from the systems literature.
+Each week we will read 2-4 papers from the systems literature.
 You are required to make 5 substantive annotations on each paper using Perusall by noon the day before class (you'll still be able to respond to each other after the deadline.
 Your annotations can be questions, summaries,